-He has provided insolvency training to the internal lawyers at the Bar Standards Board.
+Winston is valued by his clients for his comprehensive advice and thorough preparation for court appearances.
+He has provided insolvency training to internal lawyers at the Bar Standards Board.
 He has provided lectures on various topics to solicitors, corporate lay clients and the judiciary.
 He edits the Tenant arrears and bankruptcy section of the RICS isurv website.

 ‘Thank you for your help in this multi track trial.
 The outcome was an unconditional victory, and the clients were very impressed with your performance.
 As they put it: ‘we believe you all could not have fought harder for us and we certainly couldn’t have wanted for any more.
 Winston was outstanding.
 He ran rings around the opposition’: John Gordon, Partner, Wilson Browne Solicitors

 ‘I recently instructed Winston in a complex property damage and boundary case.
 He provided invaluable advice throughout the process; in particular, on preparation of evidence and settlement offers.
 His most important contribution was his advocacy at trial.
 Winston was a highly effective advocate with a good understanding of the law and the complex factual background.
 He was able to use his knowledge deftly in cross-examination, including of an expert witness.
 We were able to achieve a great outcome for the client and an indemnity based costs award’: Toby Walker, Head of Dispute Resolution, Hedges Law

 ‘We are very grateful to Mr Jacob for his assistance and confirm that our client was very happy with the outcome’: Mary Rouse, Senior Associate, Wright Hassall LLP